 SPAM and Phishing Email Messages – BE SMART, BE AWARE!

-Recently, an email was went to a handful artists with the subject “Harley Needs Help” or “Help Nick Recovery.”
+Recently, an email was sent to a handful of artists with the subject “Harley Needs Help” or “Help Nick Recovery.”
 (Note the grammar with the word recovery?)
 Several people contacted the FAA to see if this was true.
 Inquiring about the email was the BEST THING these individuals did, as Harley or Nick doesn’t need help – these messages were SPAM.

 Here are ten tips that we would like to share regarding SPAM and Phishing email messages: